The Purple People Eater: Notable recordings

+Popular culture

+In the May 28th, 1958 episode of Leave it to Beaver, "Flying Purple People Eater" is referenced as the answer to a riddle with which Ward Cleaver stumps Wally and "the Beaver".
 The enduring popularity of the song led to the nicknaming of the highly effective "Purple People Eaters", the Minnesota Vikings defensive line of the 1970s, whose team colors include purple.

 From 1982, major British toy manufacturer Waddingtons marketed a children's game inspired by the song.
-Players competed to remove tiny "people" from the rubber Purple People Eater shell, using tweezers on a wire loop which activated an alarm if coming into contact with its metal jaws.
+Players competed to remove tiny "people" from the rubber Purple People Eater shell, using tweezers on a wire loop, which activated an alarm if coming into contact with its metal jaws.

-In the 1984 post-apocalyptic novel Brother in the Land, cannibals are nicknamed "Purples," from the song.
+In the 1984 postapocalyptic novel Brother in the Land, cannibals are nicknamed "Purples", from the song.

+In 1988, a film of the same name based on the song was released.

 The 2022 film Nope features a cinematographer, Antlers Holst, who is hired to capture an alien on camera.
 While preparing to capture camera footage of the alien creature, Holst recites the lyrics from "The Purple People Eater".

+In winter 2022/2023, the USDA Agricultural Research Service held the "Name that Holiday Pepper – Violet to Red" contest on Challenge.gov to name new varieties of ornamental peppers they had developed.
+The winning name for a purple pepper with cayenne pepper spiciness level was "Purple People Heater".

+The 2024 animated series X-Men '97 utilized the song as a personal theme song for Bastion when he tortures Magneto.